Pfc. Harold George Fanning

 Mullin-Fanning.
 He was born on December 16, 1916, in Milton, Wisconsin, and was the sixth of couple's eight children.
 He had four brothers and three

 As a child, he grew up on a farm located on Rural Route One in Milton and attended Milton Grade School, but it is not known if he went to high school.
 It is known that he worked on neighboring farms before his tank company was federalized.

 According to his family, Harold's parents left Milton to visit his older brother in Niagara Falls, New York, in June 1940.
 While they were gone, Harold enlisted in the Wisconsin National Guard's 32nd Tank Company in Janesville at the age of twenty.
 It was their belief he did this so that his parents could not forbid him from enlisting.

 On November 25, 1940, the members of the 32nd Tank Company were federalized as A Company, 192nd Tank Battalion.
 His parents drove him to the train station in Janesville where he joined the other members of the tank company who were being sent to Fort Knox, Kentucky for training on November 27th.

 In the late summer of 1941, the battalion took part in maneuvers in Louisiana from September 1 through 30.
-After the maneuvers, the members of the battalion were ordered to Camp Polk, Louisiana, and informed that their time in the military had been extended.
-It was on the side of a hill that the men learned that the 192nd was being sent overseas.
+After the maneuvers, the members of the battalion were ordered to Camp Polk, Louisiana, instead of returning to Ft.
+Knox.
+On the side of a hill, they were informed that they were being sent overseas.
 Harold received a ten day pass home to say goodbye to his family and friends.

 During Harold's visit home, he visited with friends.
 For his family, the time went by much too quickly.
 The evening he left for Camp Polk, Louisiana, there was an ice storm and it was extremely cold.
 His entire family accompanied him to the train station and there was a great many tears.
-His family did not know it at the time, but it would be the last time that they would ever see him.
+Hi family did not know it at the time, but it would be the last time that they would ever see him.